 Effective instruction is grounded in scientifically based research.
 An overview of the research for the components of Language Comprehension and Word Recognition is included in this section.

 The ability to decode text is a critical skill.
 However, the ability to accurately decode text does not ensure reading comprehension.
-Scarborough’s reading rope model describes the many strands of skilled reading.
-Background knowledge is only one strand included in language comprehension and is necessary for readers to make sense of new ideas and situations.
+Background knowledge is necessary for readers to make sense of new ideas and situations.
 It includes all of the knowledge acquired through life experiences and learning.
 The more background knowledge students have, the more they can comprehend what is read.

 |“If we do not spend large amounts of time reading aloud and discussing challenging material with children – material that is well beyond their ability to decode with understanding, we miss a critical opportunity to increase their knowledge of language and of the world – the kind of knowledge that will prove decisive for reading in later years” (Hirsch 2006).|